edgedb/edgedb/docs/reference/admin/configure.rst

 This command allows altering the server configuration.

-The effects of :eql:synopsis:`CONFIGURE SESSION` last until the end of the current session.
-Some configuration parameters cannot be modified by :eql:synopsis:`CONFIGURE SESSION` and can only be set by :eql:synopsis:`CONFIGURE INSTANCE`.
+The effects of :eql:synopsis:`configure session` last until the end of the current session.
+Some configuration parameters cannot be modified by :eql:synopsis:`configure session` and can only be set by :eql:synopsis:`configure instance`.

-:eql:synopsis:`CONFIGURE CURRENT DATABASE` is used to configure an individual EdgeDB database within a server instance with the changes persisted across server restarts.
+:eql:synopsis:`configure current database` is used to configure an individual EdgeDB database within a server instance with the changes persisted across server restarts.

-:eql:synopsis:`CONFIGURE INSTANCE` is used to configure the entire EdgeDB instance with the changes persisted across server restarts.
+:eql:synopsis:`configure instance` is used to configure the entire EdgeDB instance with the changes persisted across server restarts.
 This variant acts directly on the file system and cannot be rolled back, so it cannot be used in a transaction block.

-The :eql:synopsis:`CONFIGURE INSTANCE INSERT` variant is used for composite configuration parameters, such as ``Auth``.
+The :eql:synopsis:`configure instance insert` variant is used for composite configuration parameters, such as ``Auth``.